lucidrains/voicebox-pytorch/README.md

 - [ ] integrate with either hifi-gan or soundstream / encodec
 - [ ] basic trainer
 - [ ] get basic mask generation logic with the p_drop of 0.2-0.3 for ICL
+- [ ] look at alternatives to torchsde (torchode, torchdiffeq etc), since the space seems to be immature. perhaps offer way to use different packages and see which ones researcher gets best results with

 ## Citations